thoughtspot/thoughtspot.github.io/_admin/architecture/security.md

 Because someone can share with anyone in the same group, they can potentially share restricted columns.
 For example, if a _Human Resources_ repository has a column with salary information, and it appears in a worksheet, any _Human Resources_ group member could create an answer with visible salary information and mistakenly share with someone outside of _Human Resources_.
 That 'outside' person now has access to the salary information.
-In such cases, we recommend that you work with your ThoughtSpot support team to enable the Advanced Security Mode on the relevant clusters.
+In such cases, we recommend that you work with your ThoughtSpot support team to enable [Advanced Security Mode](#advanced-security-mode), which allows table dependents (such as Worksheets, Pinboards, and Answers) to inherit a table's CLS.

 ## System privileges